-- Review all of the session directions before the meeting. - Review the flip chart to make sure you know how to explain them. - Set up the sitting mats. - Set up the toy area for children.
+- Review all of the session directions before the meeting. - Review the flip chart pages to make sure you know how to explain them. - Set up the sitting mats. - Set up the toy area for children.

-Session I Playing with Items around Your Home Step I Welcome the Participants Welcome You can say: Welcome to session I of our program!
+Session I Playing with Items around Your Home Step I Welcome the Participants ı Welcome You can say: Welcome to session I of our program!
 It's wonderful to see everyone here.
 Each time we meet, we will learn how to raise happy, healthy, and smart children.
 Remember: You are your children's best teachers.
-Greetings and Next, you can sing your ECD 0-3 hello song chosen by the families.
-Songs 5 minutes Say: Let's begin by singing a song with actions.
+Greetings and Songs Next, you can sing your ECD 0-3 hello song chosen by the families.
+Since this is the first session, ask the group to identify a welcome song they enjoy.
+Be sure that the full group agrees or offer to change the welcome song each meeting time.
+5 minutes Say: Let's begin by singing a song with actions.
 This song is called "If you're happy and you know it, clap your hands, stamp your feet, nod your head."
-5 minutes Demonstrate slowly so that parents and children can follow.
+Demonstrate slowly so that parents and children can follow.
 Ask: Did the children like this song?
 Invite some parents to answer.
 Say: Today we are going to learn how to play games with items around our homes!
 [Note to facilitator:The children can now go to their play area with your co-facilitator.]
 Step 2 Say: Today is all about playing games with items around our homes.
 Connecting Try to get the parents excited about play.
 You can ask them, "What do you do for fun or during your leisure time?"
 Point out that true play is freely chosen and done for the joy and pleasure of doing it.
 Tell them that simple household items, such as pots, pans, spoons, buckets, and empty 5 minutes boxes, make good play materials for children.
 Ask them to share the games they have played with their children using common household items.

-Getting Ready to Play Games Say: In this meeting, we are going to learn some games corresponding to the age groups of our children; from 0 to 6 months, 6 to 12 months, 1 to 2 years, and 2 to 3 years. • Show each picture and ask parents to describe what they see as well as other Reflection Questions on the flip chart.
-Use the questions on the back of flip chart. • Also find out if they can relate the pictures to their own life and request a few examples from them.
-Say: This picture represents the game "" It is one of the games you can play with a child aged Say: Let us now learn how to play the game
+Say: In this meeting, we are going to learn some games corresponding to the age groups of our children: from birth to 6 months, 6 to 12 months, 1 to 2 years, and 2 to 3 years.

+- Show each picture and ask parents to describe what they see as well as other Reflection Questions on the flip chart.
+Use the questions on the back of each picture. - Also find out if they can relate the pictures to their own life and request a few examples from them.

+Say: This picture represents the game "\\\\\."
+It is one of the games you can play with a child aged \\\\\.